judka-uriel/uriel-book/uriel_en.md

 accomplished by the will of G‑d through the permission of the nations of the world, represented by the League of Nations and the United Nations.

 What other obstacles remain?
-To hold the holy site, various structures were erected on the Temple Mount that in reality hold little value for Muslims.
+To maintain control of the holy site, various structures were erected on the Temple Mount that in reality have little value for Muslims.

 <!-- The archetype, the prototype of the Third Temple is the cave of Machpelah —
 when reconciliation comes to the cave of Machpelah, then it will be possible to